ForeverDavid/gpulib/README.md

 <img width="800px" src="https://i.imgur.com/dQEm83w.gif" />

-GpuLib is a public domain header-only C library that uses 80 modern AZDO OpenGL functions to draw 3D geometry, post-process images, asynchronously transfer and compute data on GPU.
+GpuLib is a public domain header-only C library that uses 80 modern AZDO OpenGL procedures and reduces them down to 50 to draw 3D geometry, post-process images, asynchronously transfer and compute data on GPU.

 The contract: